gadicc/meteor-famous-views/README.md

 Components in general with attributes ending with **[cC]olor**, i.e.
 `color`, `baseColor`, can parse values like `"white"`, `"white, 0.2"` (for **opacity** 0.2), "#ffffff".

+## famousEach

+Use this instead of Meteor's built-in `#each` inside the Scene graph.
+This is required to maintain ordering and allows wrapped code to capitalize on ordered insertions/removals/reorders.

 ## FView (global)